 Hi there! 👋 I’m Megan Lee.
 I am an experienced editor, international educator, travel writer, and content marketer skilled in all things #socialmedia, external team management, fostering community, and revamping and implementing effective email marketing strategies.

-I have worked in international education in a variety of roles for the past five years, with all of my job titles falling under one overarching goal: learn how to better serve students as they pursue meaningful travel in foreign countries.
+I have worked in international education in a variety of roles for the past seven years, with all of my job titles falling under one overarching pursuit: learn how to better serve college and high school students as they pursue meaningful travel in foreign countries.